-When the 1997 version of Cinderella came out, it was like the shit at my school, granted I hated that school and pretty much everyone who went there with every single fiber of my being but I recalled liking it this big Budget Disney made for TV movie that was also a remake, geeze long sentence.
+When the 1997 version of Cinderella came out, it was like the shit at my school, granted I hated that school, but I recalled liking it this big Budget Disney made for TV movie that was also a remake.
 This version is originally by Rogers and Hammerstein and was made for television as a star vehicle for Julie Andrews back in 1957 which was a live television special.
 It was also remade again in 1965 staring Lesley-Ann Warren.

 This version was produced by the Late and Great Whitney Houston.
 Originally she was going to play Cinderella but deemed herself to old for the role and gave the role to Brandy.
 Brandy then insisted that Houston play the Fairy Godmother.

 Brandy as Cinderella and Whitney Houston as The Fairy Godmother

 So how does this version differ from every other version of Cinderella?
 Well Cinderella and the Prince, in disguise, meet and form an attraction prior to the ball.
 The Prince also has a name; Christopher Rupert Windermere Vladimir Carl Alexander Francois Reginald Lancelot Herman Gregory James, to be exact.